Improved Bounds for Relaxed Graceful Trees: Abstract

 where $m_i$ is the size of $S_i$.

 Note that $k=d-3$, where $d$ is the diameter of $T$.
 Applying \ref{eq1} completes the proof. \end{proof}

-In light of the result from \cite{RS} that for any comet $T$, $\alpha(T)\leq \frac{5}{6}(m+9)$, the above corollary shows that lobster shells have maximum $\alpha$-size with respect to the multiplicative constant.
+In light of the result from \cite{RS} that for any comet $T$, $\alpha(T)\leq \frac{5(m+9)}{6}$, the above corollary shows that lobster shells have maximum $\alpha$-size with respect to the multiplicative constant.

-We can extend Definition \ref{shell} for any three-distant tree $T$ with longest path $P$ by defining the \emph{shell of a three distant tree} as the graph found by contracting all branches not on $P$ with size less than $3$.
+We can extend Definition \ref{shell} for any three-distant tree $T$ with longest path $P$ by defining the \emph{shell of a three distant tree} as the graph found by contracting all branches not on $P$ with size less than $3$ and contracting all but one leaf vertex adjacent to vertices of distance two to $P$.